 Bringing it all Together

-Sales Rep Scorecards is an app that helps sales managers get easy visibility into their leading indicators.
+Sales scorecards help sales managers get easy visibility into their leading indicators.
 This allows them to make good decisions and coach reps intelligently.

 Below is an example breakdown of Sales Velocity for a rep. Sales Velocity is climbing nicely for this rep, even though their bookings are slightly down over the recent couple of quarters.
 Without a leading metric like Sales Velocity, a manager might think this rep is performing worse, since they've closed less business in Q2 than they did in Q1 and Q4.
 However, their velocity is going up because they're producing a healthy number of opps, closing them at a solid rate (33%), and their sales cycle has improved to under 2 months.